Leash Pressure/Loose Leash Walking

 Habituation to Equipment

-Show each piece to your dog, treat.
+Show each piece to your dog, then treat.

 Put it on, treat-treat.